Any student can use our services! That includes those taking courses for credit, for non-credit, and dual enrollment students.

 Most in-person sessions for math and writing support take place in REND 323 (Pocatello) or CHE 220 (Idaho Falls).
 For content-specific tutoring, you will generally meet your tutor in a public space on campus (e.g., "3rd floor hallway in REND").
 When you make your appointment, you will receive an email informing you where your tutor will be located.
 Tutoring is also available by Zoom.
 For math sessions, you can find the link to the Zoom room on our homepage (isu.edu/tutoring).
 For all other Zoom appointments, you will receive the link in your confirmation email after you make your appointment.
 You can also submit a paper online to receive written feedback (generally within 48 hours)

 All appointments are made through Navigate (isu.edu/navigate).
-You will log in using your bengalweb credentials.
+You will log in using your BengalWeb credentials.
 Students are also encouraged to download the Navigate App for students from the Apple Store or Google Play.
-This Using Navigate for Tutoring Appointments pdf will walk you through the enitre process.
+This Using Navigate for Tutoring Appointments pdf will walk you through the entire process.

 Most of our tutors are students just like you.
 They only tutor classes that they have taken before and mastered the material.
 Some faculty hold occasional office hours in the Student Success Center and are happy to help you even if you are not taking their class.

 If it's a class offered by the University, there's a good chance we can arrange a tutor for the content!
-If we don't have a tutor available for your class when you make your appointment, let let us know and we will do our best to locate one.
+You can search for your class and the days/times tutors are available.
+If we don't have a tutor available for your class, let let us know and we will do our best to locate one.

 Please provide University Tutoring with a minimum 2-hour notice if you are unable to attend your scheduled session.
 To ensure that everyone who needs access to a tutor can get one, you will be blocked from making appointments if you repeatedly cancel or miss appointments.

 Generally speaking, yes.
-The Math Center and Writing Center are open Monday through Thursday from 9 a.m. to 7 p.m. and Friday from 9 a.m. to 2 p.m. during the fall and spring semesters.
+The Math Center and Writing Center are open Monday through Thursday from 10 a.m. to 7 p.m. and Friday from 10 a.m. to 2 p.m. during the fall and spring semesters.
 We are also open during the summer on a more limited schedule (check our homepage for summer hours).
-In addition, tutors for high demand classes tutors are often available later into the evening and even offer weekend hours.
-Support services will end every semester at 5 p.m. on the Friday before Finals Week and no sessions will be held during national holidays, fall and spring breaks, or Thanksgiving and Christmas breaks.
+In addition, tutors for high demand classes are often available later into the evening and even offer weekend hours.
+Support services will end every semester at 5 p.m. on the Friday before finals week and no sessions will be held during national holidays, fall and spring breaks, or Thanksgiving and Christmas breaks.